Two decades

 Celebrate AoE III ’s 20th and DE ’s 5th Anniversary by trying out AoE III: DE on Steam!

 An abandoned Baltic DLC.
 No marketing during releases.
-No representation in Red Bull tournament.
+No representation in Red Bull tournaments.
 No campaigns.
-A eSports montage that only features AOE3 campaigns that wasn’t foisted in any other game.
+An eSports montage that only features AOE3 campaigns that wasn’t foisted on any other game.
 A half-baked and poorly planned F2P mode.
-A final state of the game riddled with over 100 bugs documented by players.
+A final state of the game riddled with over 100 bugs (and increasing) documented by players.
 A final balance that features an Ottoman civ so broken they are chosen 12% of the time.
 Abandoned maps that Vivid almost finished.
 Abandoned explorer packs that were largely complete.
 A civ rotation schedule that isn’t updated.
-A explorer skin unlock rotation that wasn’t updated for 2 years and is now broken.
-A studio that cared so little about the game and us that they called monitors “cannon galleons", misrepresented an event in the French Revolution as occuring in AOE2, and when sharing screenshots didn’t even notice it displayed they hadn’t opened the game in 3 weeks.
+An explorer skin unlock rotation that wasn’t updated for 2 years and is now broken.
+A studio that cared so little about the game and us that they called monitors “cannon galleons", misrepresented an event in the French Revolution as occurring in AOE2, and when sharing screenshots didn’t even notice it displayed that they hadn’t opened the game in 3 weeks.

 I will not pretend like this is somehow acceptable.
 The very studio that stabbed us in the back 9 months ago is now trying to fake appreciation by saying “Thank You.”
 I will not return the false face.
 And based on the social media reactions, most other AOE3 fans aren’t going to pretend either.